 In 1995, the Oklahoma Department of Transportation (ODOT) developed its first Statewide Long Range Transportation Plan (2020 Plan).
-Among the issues for the state over the next 25 years, was maintaining and increasing an adequate number of functionally sound highway corridors to address mobility and accessibility needs for personal travel and goods movement.
-To address this concern, the Plan recommended a list of highways within the state for improvement by the year 2020.
+Among the key issues identified was maintaining and increasing an adequate number of functionally sound highway corridors to address mobility and accessibility needs for personal travel and goods movement.